estevaosaleme/PlaySEM_SEVideoPlayer/README.md

-See wiki for more information: https://github.com/estevaosaleme/PlaySEM_SEVideoPlayer/wiki
+See the wiki page for information on installing and using the PlaySEM SE Video Player: https://github.com/estevaosaleme/PlaySEM_SEVideoPlayer/wiki